 You have to water in this garden.

 He has to finish his homework timely.

-Note: there are more modal auxiliary verbs which express the future sense such as ‘may/can/might’.
-The sentence having such verb should be considered as future indefinite tense.
+Note: There are more modal auxiliary verbs which express the future sense such as ‘may/can/might’.
+The sentence having such verb should be considered as simple future tense.